twigphp/Twig/doc/04-Extending-Twig.markdown

 ==============

-Twig supports extensions that can add extra tags, filters, or even extend the parser itself with node transformer classes.
+Twig supports extensions that can add extra tags, filters, or even extend the parser itself with node visitor classes.
 The main motivation for writing an extension is to move often used code into a reusable class like adding support for internationalization.